Maeklong Railway Market; Everything You Need to Know!

 What is the Maeklong Train Market?

-The Maeklong Railway is a 1000km railway that runs from Bangkok through to Central Thailand, it’s over 100 years old.
-Instagram and Youtube made it famous under the ‘Umbrella pulldown market’, and since then the Maeklong section has been a hugely popular tourist destination.
-It’s also one of Thailand’s slowest tracks due to the fact that the drivers have to be super careful thanks to the proximity of the people and stalls to the train itself!
+The Maeklong Railway is a 1000km railway that runs from Bangkok through to Central Thailand.
+It’s over 100 years old.
+Instagram and Youtube made it famous under the ‘Umbrella pulldown market’.
+So, since then the Maeklong section has been a hugely popular tourist destination.
+It’s also one of Thailand’s slowest tracks.
+This is due to the fact that the drivers have to be super careful thanks to the proximity of the people and stalls to the train itself!

 Maeklong Railway Market Train Times Schedule